kakyoism/karagen/README.md

 - Drag the folder `karagen` into `/Applications` folder.
 - Open the builtin `Terminal.app` under `/Applications/Utilities`; Alternatively, press `F4` to call up `Launchpad`.
 - Ensure you have a stable internet connection; you may need a proxy or VPN in some countries.
-- *Optional*: If you are located in mainland China and does not have a VPN service that gives you access to the default servers of the pacakge manager `Homebrew `, you must open a Terminal window and type in: `/Applications/karagen/install_homebrew_cn.sh` and hit `Enter` to install `Homebrew` using a local server.
+- *Optional*: If you are located in mainland China and your internet service (with or without a VPN) does not give you access to the default servers of the pacakge manager `Homebrew `, you must install `Homebrew` using the bundled insstaller script:
+  - In the Terminal window, type in: `/Applications/karagen/install_homebrew_cn.sh` and hit `Enter`.
+  - The script will list the available local Chinese servers.
+You must then pick one by entering its index and hit `Enter`.
 - In the open Terminal window, type in: `/Applications/karagen/install_karagen.sh` and hit `Enter` to install dependencies.
 You could also drag the `.sh` file into the Terminal window and then hit `Enter` for a faster operation.
-- Go to the folder `/Applications/karagen`, double-click `karagen.workflow` to install it as a system service.
+- In Finder, Go to the folder `/Applications/karagen`, double-click `karagen.workflow` (if your Finder hides file extensions, you will see a file named `karagen` with a telephone icon instead) to install the workflow as a system service.
 Click `Install` to confirm when the system prompts to continue.

 ## Getting Started